No, you don’t need to jack up your car to change the oil. You can do it without jacking up the car, but it will be more difficult.

 If you have a heavier vehicle, you may need a stronger jack.
 Another thing to keep in mind is the height range.
 Make sure that the jack can reach high enough to raise your vehicle off the ground.

 Once you’ve considered these factors, take a look at our top picks for best car jacks for oil changes: 1) Arcan Aluminum Floor Jack – This floor jack is perfect for those who need a lightweight and durable option.
-It has a 3 ton weight capacity and its aluminum construction makes it corrosion resistant.
+It has a 3-ton weight capacity, and its aluminum construction is corrosion-resistant.

 Plus, its compact size makes it easy to store away when not in use.